caa9/GaCD/README.md

 The reading and tidying of data is performed by the **run_analysis.R** script.

+At the end of execution, a tidy data set, space delimited and with headers, is written to the current directory.

 See the [**Code Book**](CodeBook.md) for details about the data and script.

 ### Assumptions